-On December 16, the MSU Library introduced a new search and collection management.
+On December 16, the MSU Library introduced a new search and collection management system.
 Several new features and services are available to library users as a result.
 Our new system will integrate with 15 other academic institutions in Montana’s Treasure State Academic Information and Library Services (TRAILS) consortium, including the University of Montana.
 As a result, users will more easily discover print and electronic information resources at these institutions.
 Our new system (Alma, from Ex Libris) will allow us to more effectively manage our print and increasingly expanding electronic collections.

 Library faculty and staff have been working tirelessly for the past nine months to migrate to this new system.
 December 16th will just be the beginning of exciting changes.
 We expect there will be a few bumps along the way as we customize the system to best meet the needs of our campus community.
 We ask that you be patient with us throughout this transition.